Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1/Adv Prog/Advanced Programming.md

 ---
 > [!abstract]+ Contents
 > List of links to notes on Topics within the Module
+> I kid you not, most useless module known to man.
 > > Init
 > > [[History of Machine]]
 > > [[Theory of Adv Prog]]